The Best Place to Buy Diamonds & Engagement Rings Online

 Our top option for you would be James Allen.
 This company is the world's largest privately-owned company and is credited for bringing diamond prices significantly down over the last decade.
 They also have the best 3D technology to show you every angle of a diamond or engagement ring before you purchase it.
 On top of that, they offer a life-time warranty and a price match guarantee.
 What else would you wish for?
 Best price, Best Customer Service, and Top Quality!
 Please follow this link to shop at James Allen.

-Our third option would be Blue Nile, the leader of the online diamond and fine jewelry industry by volume and scale.
+Our second option would be Blue Nile, the leader of the online diamond and fine jewelry industry by volume and scale.
 The company was a pioneer in bringing transparency to the diamond industry and in revitalizing the online fine jewelry trade in the late 1990s.
 When Petra Gems started selling diamonds online, we initially specialized pre-owned fine jewelry.
 After selling dozens of Blue Nile rings, we can assure you that we were always impressed with their quality and craftsmanship.
 They company has also updated their online platform and offers cutting-edge technology for making your diamond buying experience as pleasant as possible.

-Our four option for you would be Brian Gavin Diamonds, especially if you are in the market for a high quality AGS Graded Diamond.
+Our fourth option for you would be Brian Gavin Diamonds, especially if you are in the market for a high quality AGS Graded Diamond.
 Brian Gavin is well-know figure in the diamond industry and is a pioneer in the diamond cutting space.
 He is a 5th generation diamond cutter in his family and is credited for inventing the hearts and arrows cut.

 The owner of Petra Gems, Sharif, is happy to work with you directly to help you buy loose diamonds.
 We have been in this industry for over a decade and have seen it all.
 We have worked with every major company and know some of the biggest dealers in this space, including De Beers sightholders.
 Please follow this link if you decide to seek Sharif's advice.